Get exclusive member benefits & effect social change. Join Today

 Men often have the same kind of trouble when it comes to identifying the correct group of pelvic floor muscles.
 For men, one way to find them is to insert a finger into the rectum and try to squeeze it — without tightening the muscles of the abdomen, buttocks, or thighs.

 Another helpful trick is to tense the muscles that keep you from passing gas.

 When you first start doing Kegel exercises, tense the muscles in your pelvic floor for a count of three, then relax them for a count of three.
-Keep going until you have done 10 repetitions.
+Keep going until you’ve done 10 repetitions.
 Over the next several days, practice until you can hold your muscles tense for a count of 10.
 Your goal should be to do three sets of 10 repetitions every day.

 They also work differently for each person.
-Some people show great improvement in muscle control and continence.
-Others show no real improvement.
+Some people show great improvement in muscle control and urinary continence.
 However, Kegels may prevent your condition from getting worse.

 If you feel pain in your abdomen or back after a Kegel exercise session, it’s a sign that you’re not doing them correctly.
-Always remember that, even as you contract your pelvic floor muscles, the muscles in your abdomen, back, buttocks, and sides should remain loose.
+Always remember that — even as you contract your pelvic floor muscles — the muscles in your abdomen, back, buttocks, and sides should remain loose.

-Written by: Debra Stang
+Written by: Debra Stangon: Sep 13, 2017

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.